jmazionis/tree-renderer/README.md

-Tree-like component renderer in both recursive and iterative modes.
+**React based tree-like component rendering in both recursive and iterative modes.**

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).